katalon-studio/katalon-studio-pdf-keywords-plugin/README.md

 ```

+### Use PDF Keyword Plugin

-5. Use one of the 14 custom keywords below from the plugin to start automating your test with PDF documents.
-You can also customize the **VerifyPDFkeywords** sample test case that comes along with this project for your testing purpose.
+PDF keywords Plugin offers 14 following custom keywords to help you start automating the test with PDF documents.

+- To get the total number of pages of the PDF documents, use the following keywords:

 <details><summary> getPageNumber keyword </summary>

 ### Description

-To get the total number of pages of the document.
+This keyword gets the total number of pages in the document.
 ### Parameter

 <table width="854">